 Derek is the CEO of Mode Analytics.
 He developed an analytical foundation at Facebook and Yammer and is passionate about sharing it with future analysts.
 He authored SQL School and is a mentor at Insight Data Science.

 Richard is a Course Developer with a passion for teaching.
-He has a degree in computer science, and first worked for a nonprofit doing everything from front-end web development, to backend programming, to database and server management.
+He has a degree in computer science, and first worked for a nonprofit doing everything from front end web development, to backend programming, to database and server management.

 Karl is a Course Developer at Udacity.
 Before joining Udacity, Karl was a Site Reliability Engineer (SRE) at Google for eight years, building automation and monitoring to keep the world's busiest web services online.

-The Programming for Data Science Nanodegree program offers you the opportunity to learn the most important programming languages used by data scientists today.
+The Programming for Data Science with Python Nanodegree program offers you the opportunity to learn the most important programming languages used by data scientists today.
 Get your start into the fascinating field of data science and learn Python, SQL, terminal, and git with the help of experienced instructors.

 This is an introductory program that is not designed to prepare you for a specific job.
 However, as a graduate of this program, you will be proficient in the programming skills used in many data analysis and data science roles, including Python, SQL, Terminal, and Git.

 If you are interested in taking the first step into the field of Data Science, this course is for you.
 This course will quickly teach you the foundational data science programming tools (Python, SQL, Git).
 This course requires no pre-requisite knowledge so you can get started now.
 Having mastered these in demand tools you will be able to tackle real world data analysis problems.